SR-39 Reopening Project

 Alternative 3 - Active Transportation Access (Shuttle and bicycle path facilities)

-This alternative proposes to restrict access to the roadway to recreational related activities (e.g., enjoying vista views, hiking, biking, picnicking, camping, fishing, etc.) and allow only onsite shuttle service to operate and ferry national forest visitors through the restricted roadway adhering to a maximum speed of 15 mph and exercising extreme caution at well-marked wildlife crossings.
-This alternative also proposes two sustainable public parking areas (at PM 40.0 & PM 44.4) to be constructed for visitors to park their vehicles and bikes.
-The main structural features include 1 major viaduct structure, two rock-sheds, and six soldier pile retaining walls.
+This alternative proposes to restrict access to the roadway to recreational related activities (e.g., enjoying vista views, hiking, biking, picnicking, camping, fishing, etc.) and allow only an onsite shuttle service to operate and ferry national forest visitors through the restricted roadway.
+The road would remain closed to public vehicles.
+This alternative also proposes two sustainable public parking areas (at PMs 40.0 and 44.4) to be constructed for visitors to park their vehicles and bicycles.
+The main structural features include three viaduct structures, a rock-shed, five soldier pile retaining walls, six rock catchment walls, and repairs to several retaining walls that are in poor condition.

 Alternative 4-Full Opening

-This alternative proposes to rehabilitate and reopen the closed segment of SR-39 to public traffic and provide unrestricted access and a through-traffic connection between Interstate-210 (Foothill Freeway) and State Route-2 (Angeles Crest Highway).
-A roundabout feature is also proposed at the SR-2/SR-39 intersection.
-No parking lots are proposed for this alternative.
-The main structural features include 1 major viaduct structure, two rock-sheds, four viaduct/wildlife crossing structures, and six soldier pile retaining walls.
+This alternative proposes to rehabilitate and reopen the closed segment of SR-39 to public traffic and provide unrestricted access and a through-traffic connection between Interstate 210 (Foothill Freeway) and SR-2 (Angeles Crest Highway).
+A roundabout feature is also proposed at the SR-2/SR-39 junction.
+No parking lots are proposed under this alternative.
+The main structural features include five viaduct structures, a rock-shed, five soldier pile retaining walls, four rock catchment walls, and repairs to several retaining walls that are in poor condition.

 Background